 Often overlooked for more flashy and popular Yellowstone National Park, Grand Teton National Park has been drawing attention over the past few years as a great alternative with many of the same features and experiences – and fewer crowds.
 (Not by much though; Grand Teton only receives 15% fewer visitors per year.)

 Explore over 200 miles of trails to hike in Grand Teton, or float the Snake River, and admire the scenery… it’s impossible not to!

 Yellowstone National Park

-It’s funny that Yellowstone is the final National Park on this list of National Parks in the west… Yellowstone National Park is the original one, established in 1872!
+It’s funny that Yellowstone is the final National Park on this list of West Coast National Parks… Yellowstone National Park is the original one, established in 1872!

 You likely already know what makes Yellowstone special: stunning Rocky Mountain scenery, geothermal features, and fascinating wildlife (bison! wolves!).
 I haven’t personally been to Yellowstone yet – but I’m willing to brave the crowds for the experience.
 (Over four million people visit Yellowstone annually, putting it on the list of 10 most visited parks!)

 As a reminder, parts of Yellowstone are also in Idaho and Montana, though the majority of the park’s main features are in Wyoming.